Rhodesian Ridgeback vs Redbone Coonhound: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Rhodesian Ridgeback and Redbone Coonhound.
 Rhodesian Ridgeback requires high levels of exercise and engagement, while Redbone Coonhound needs high activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With similar activity needs, the time commitment is roughly equal, so the decision hinges on other factors.
 Rhodesian Ridgeback owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Redbone Coonhound.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Rhodesian Ridgeback and Redbone Coonhound.
 Rhodesian Ridgeback has low grooming needs, while Redbone Coonhound requires low maintenance.
 Professional grooming costs reflect these differences: Rhodesian Ridgeback owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Redbone Coonhound.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between groomer visits, home maintenance includes brushing, bathing, nail care, and dental hygiene.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners